 There is no array of features on the Flex 5000 but the existing ones are quite impressive.
 For example, you can customize the sound that suits you per time, meaning you can choose different profiles for TV, movies, and music.
 It also comes with volume, balance and a wireless range of 70 meters.

-If you have a hearing loss, the Flex 5000 can provide a remedy that can last a few years.
-For a piece of technology that plays such a crucial role and with such durability, the earphones don’t cost more than $250 on most stores.
-However, if you don’t like the earphone, you might have to invest in one that’s right for you.
+If you have hearing loss, the Flex 5000 can provide a remedy.
+For a piece of technology that plays such a crucial role and with such durability, the earphones don’t cost more than $250 at most stores.
 Additionally, the Flex 5000 comes with a one-year manufacturer’s warranty for parts and labor.

 - Easy to setup